BenPVandenberg/TaP-Discord-Bot/README.md

     2. Run "cd Custom-Discord-Bot/"
     3. From here run "npm start/stop" respectively

-### How to git pull

-    Due to the repo being private "git pull" itself isn't enough Follow the steps 1 & 2 on the prev section and run "./git_pull"

 ## Security

   Due to security purposes we are using dotenv to keep our login tokens off the repo if we ever want to make it public.